ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 {{% /callout %}}

+## Regression and causality
+*Cause and effect* relationships belong the real of economic *theory*.
+Econometrics is about *measurement*.
+A regression captures correlations between variables, that is, co-movements.
+The fact that two variables are somehow correlated does not mean in itself there is a cause-effect relationship between these two variables regardless of how strong the statistical relationship is.

+The fact that econometrics is built over an economic theory, or over some cause-effect hunch, does not mean a regression is showing causality.
+For instance, variables $x$ and $y$ may have no causality relationship and still be correlated if both of them are independnetly related to the same variable $z$.
+The overlap of a regression over a theory should not lead us to confussion about what a regression can and cannot show.

 ---
 ## Types of datasets
 What type of econometric techniques can be used depends on the type of data at your disposal.
 There are three types of datasets: